Is a Women’s College Right for You?

 One often-overlooked option for college-bound women is a women’s college.
 While some young people may think such schools can be isolated from men and the “real world,” they actually can provide some of the finest undergraduate experiences as well as superior preparation for life after college.

 Many of this country’s women’s colleges are associated with coed institutions, therefore addressing the concern about isolation and allowing for cross-enrollment among several schools.
 For instance, Bryn Mawr College in the greater Philadelphia area is affiliated with nearby schools including Swarthmore and Haverford colleges, as well as the University of Pennsylvania.
 In Southern California, Scripps College is situated right next to the four other Claremont Colleges, all of which are coeducational.
 A five-college consortium in Western Massachusetts includes women’s colleges Smith and Mount Holyoke along with Amherst, Hampshire, and the University of Massachusetts.

 If you are wondering why women’s colleges still exist, the answer is that they work.
 Since they are institutions where the focus is on women, they tend to be supportive and conducive to students’ intellectual and personal growth.
 Women’s colleges are uniquely able to serve women since every resource at these colleges—from the classes to the housing to the career guidance—is geared toward women.
-Hector Martinez, director of college guidance at The Webb Schools in Claremont, CA, agrees that a lot of remarkable things happen when females work together.
+Hector Martinez, dean of college guidance at The Webb Schools in Claremont, CA, agrees that a lot of remarkable things happen when females work together.

 “There is a sense of belonging in these all-female communities that is transforming these smart girls into women ready for life’s challenges,” says Mr. Martinez.